-This is the first of two structure and function classes introducing cellular function, organ systems of the body, the anatomy and physiology of the integumentary, skeletal, muscular, nervous, endocrine systems, the senses and the blood.
+This is the first of two structure and function classes introducing cellular function, organ systems of the body, the anatomy and physiology of the integumentary, skeletal, muscular, nervous, endocrine systems, and the senses.
 Common diseases related to each of these body systems is presented as well as pathology and expected medical treatment.
-Prerequisite:

-HSCI 147 and required admission into the Medical Assistant program.
+Prerequisite: HSCI 147 and required admission into the Medical Assistant program.